 But the cheesecake…

-New York Style Cheesecake is typically a bit denser, heavier but still creamy.
+New York style cheesecake is typically a bit denser, heavier but still creamy.
 It’s sweet but not without loosing the tang of the cream cheese.
 The crust is the right amount of crumbly and crunchy with a subtle touch of cinnamon.
 Creamy, white cheesecake throughout with the perfect ring of browned edges on the top.

 If you’re a lover of cheesecake, having a slice of Junior’s cheesecake is a bucket list must.
 This cheesecake recipe right here is my closest at-home copy of Junior’s.
-A true New York cheesecake.

 Tips for baking cheesecake